facetious (adjective)§

 Of a diamond or other precious stone, of the highest quality as regards transparency and luster.
 Also figurative: Of the highest excellence or purity; unsurpassed of its or his or her class; in later use often with reference to something bad, out-and-out, unmitigated, thoroughgoing.
 (OED)

 Note: Only the Oxford dictionaries, including the definitive OED, note that of the first water is typically used for something undesirable; but that certainly makes it more interesting.
+Used chiefly: …of the first water.
+Examples: A safecracker or thief of the first water; a charlatan of the first water.

 See: water

-fixer (noun)
+fixer (noun)§

-fixer (noun)
+fixer (noun)§

 A person who intervenes to enable someone to circumvent the law or obtain a political favor.
 (MW)